quintype/malibu/tutorial/custom-cache-ttl.md

 - This will change the s-maxage value of `/route-data.json`, story and section pages, AMP pages, `mobile-data.json`, staticRoutes and custom routes passed from the app

+**Exceptions for s-maxage**
-- However, it won't change the s-maxage value of some requests like service-worker, shell.html, app manifest
+ However, it won't change the s-maxage value of some requests like service-worker, shell.html, app manifest

 #### How to override  s-maxage value in Upstream Quintype Routes

 For overriding the s-maxage value for upstream routes(sketches routes),  set `upstreamRoutesSmaxage:  <value>` under publisher in publisher.yml config file that comes from BlackKnight or pass it from the app level.
-By default, the s-maxage value  will be the same as how it's set in sketches.
+By default, the s-maxage value  will be the same as how it's set in Sketches/Api Server.

 - Make sure [@quintype/framework](https://www.npmjs.com/package/@quintype/framework) version is `5.0.5` or higher